lazygitpeople/lazygitpeople/docs/technical-docs.md

 # LazyGitPeople Service Overview

-This document provides a general overview of the LazyGitPeople service capabilities and options.
+This document provides a general overview of the LazyGitPeople service capabilities, options, and subscription plans.

 ## Service Capabilities